 Campus Address: 205 Humber College Blvd, Toronto Ontario, M9W 5L7

-Please note - multiple construction projects at Humber College are currently impacting access to the campus and its parking lots.
+Please note - construction projects at Humber College or from the City of Toronto may impact access to the campus and its parking lots.
 Please visit the Humber College Capital Project Update webpage for up-to-date details.

 Scroll down for more information on:

 The Humber Arboretum and the Centre for Urban Ecology are listed on the college's free Humber Campus Compass app.

 If you're already at Humber College's North campus, you're practically here!

 The main entrance of the Arboretum is through the turn circle located beside the T Building student residence, directly across from the exit of Parking Lot One.

 If you are coming from inside the main campus buildings, follow the signs into Building L then exit into Parking Lot One and look for the trees to your right.